Welcome to the Scientific Computing and Flow Physics Laboratory!

 Come find us in room 2016 of the Walter E. Lay Automotive Engineering Laboratory.

-We thank our current and past sponsors: Oak Ridge Associated Universities (ORAU), Department of Energy (DOE), National Nuclear Security Administration (NNSA), Office of Naval Research (ONR), National Institutes of Health (NIH), Lawrence Livermore National Laboratory (LLNL), Los Alamos National Laboratory (LANL), Oak Ridge National Laboratory (ORNL), National Science Foundation (NSF), Ford Motor Company, Boston Scientific Corporation, Merck, Kadant, and the University of Michigan, as well as ALCF, OLCF, Blue Waters, and XSEDE/ACCESS computing.
+We thank our current and past sponsors for supporting our research: Department of Energy (DOE), National Nuclear Security Administration (NNSA), Office of Naval Research (ONR), National Institutes of Health (NIH), National Science Foundation (NSF), Lawrence Livermore National Laboratory (LLNL), Los Alamos National Laboratory (LANL), the Laboratory for Laser Energetics (LLE), Oak Ridge National Laboratory (ORNL), Oak Ridge Associated Universities (ORAU), Ford Motor Company, Boston Scientific Corporation, Merck, Kadant, and the University of Michigan, as well as ALCF, OLCF, Blue Waters, and XSEDE/ACCESS computing.